HRIS Systems Explained: Types, Key Modules & ROI (2025)

 HR Reporting and Analytics

 HR reporting provides a snapshot of key metrics like headcount, turnover, and diversity.
 HR analytics goes deeper, using data to uncover trends and predict future outcomes.
 For example, analytics can help identify employees at risk of leaving or determine the key drivers of high performance.
-Despite its power, many organizations are still learning how to use data effectively.
-One survey revealed that only 30% of business leaders are fully satisfied with the HR data insights they receive.

 The Future of HR Technology